Billing & Compliance

 Three payment pathways, three different admin realities

-Every NDIS participant's plan is managed through one of three pathways.
+Every NDIS participant’s plan is managed through one of three pathways.
 The choice determines how an allied health practice gets paid, what rules apply, and how much administrative overhead is involved.
-Tap each card to see the detail.
+Expand each card to see the detail.

 Where billing goes wrong